The Swedish Right to Public Access gives people the freedom to roam the countryside.

 Freedom of the press

-In 1766, Sweden became the first country in the world to permit freedom of the press.
+In 1766, Sweden became the first country in the World to write freedom of the press into its constitution.
 Freedom of the press is based on freedom of expression and speech – a central tenet of most democracies.
 Those in authority must be held accountable and all information must be freely available.
 The identities of sources who provide publishers, editors or news agencies with information are protected, and journalists can never be forced to reveal their sources.
 The law on freedom of expression was passed in 1991 to expand this protection to non-print media, such as television, film and radio.
 The law seeks to ensure a free exchange of views, information and artistic creativity.

 However, the right to express an opinion also brings with it responsibilities.
 Freedom of speech, when abused, can be offensive, incite discrimination or violence, or have negative consequences for an individual or society.
 If a crime against the freedom of press or expression laws is suspected, the case is dealt with by the Office of the Chancellor of Justice.
 The Chancellor of Justice is a non-political civil servant appointed by the government.